 Chalk represents the main aquifer risk, covering large areas of eastern and southern England.
 Its structure allows it to hold a lot of water.
 Fractures allow rapid movement through the rock and it is also very extensive, measuring hundreds of metres in depth in places.
 It is this that makes it such a precious store of water supplies for the populous south, but can also be a curse.

 This vast store and slow release means that persistently wet winters, such as right now, mean that flood levels can be easily reached and will continue to flood well into spring.

-Map showing location of main groundwater aquifers and Image of groundwater flooding in action, courtesy of British Geological Survey.
+Map showing location of main groundwater aquifers, courtesy of British Geological Survey.

 Once flood water reaches the surface it will find its own often indiscriminate route.
 Some flows will follow usually dry valleys, or it could just seep out where the chalk meets a more impervious clay layer.
 Patcham, near Brighton in West Sussex regularly suffers from sudden emergence in gardens and across roads and paths, paying little attention to what is in its way.

 As it travels to the surface, it can also ingress to basements, tunnels and sewer networks.
 Any cracks in pipes can then suffer severe water damage that can disrupt supplies or create potential effluent contamination.

 On new developments with sustainable drainage systems (SuDS), it can also interrupt and overload drains and ponds.